 Running past Sutton Hoo and through the villages of Sutton, Alderton and Bawdsey, the road is wide enough for our van with one or two small grocery stores en route.

-We have heard about local council discussions taking place to extend the main car park so that it includes a few dedicated motorhome spaces (and this would presumably mean the height barrier would be removed or the spaces would be before the barrier).
+We have heard about local council discussions taking place to extend the main car park so that it includes a few dedicated motorhome spaces ( this would presumably mean the height barrier would be removed or the spaces would be before the barrier).

 So, we’ll keep parking right by the river and watch the glorious sunsets – and suggest you do the same!